OpenEx-Platform/docs/docs/usage/injects.md

 ####Manual expectations:

-- "The team has answered the call from the journalist"
+-"The team responded to the journalist's inquiry."
-- "Analyze the situation and identify the issues."
+- "Analyze the situation and identify the key issues."
-- "Predicting future developments"
+- "Anticipate future developments."
-- "Decide on the actions to be taken"
+- "Determine the necessary actions to take."
-- "Coordinate & communicate with internal and external stakeholders."
+- "Coordinate and communicate with both internal and external stakeholders."
-- "Establish and share updates of the ongoing situation"
+- "Provide regular updates on the ongoing situation."

 ### Direct contact